andrehuang/ShapeNet_data_preparation_toolbox/README.md

-# ShapeNet Data Preparation Toolbox
+# GeodesicCNN Data Preparation Toolbox
 Matlab toolbox to prepare datasets for ShapeNet as described in *ShapeNet: Convolutional Neural Networks on Non-Euclidean Manifolds* http://arxiv.org/abs/1501.06297